Mohammed-AboLEneen/Mohammed-AboLEneen/README.md

 ## About Me

 I am a Flutter developer with a strong background in mobile app development.
-I have experience in creating cross-platform applications for both Android and iOS using Flutter and Dart programming language.
+I have experience with integrate Firebase services, local notifications and socket io(chat).
 I am enthusiastic about creating engaging user experiences and implementing clean and efficient code architecture.

 ## Projects